 Assisted dying is when an adult with a terminal illness is prescribed medicines to end their life.
 They must meet certain criteria, including:

 Assisted dying is the phrase Marie Curie uses when talking about this topic.
 It’s also what you’ll usually see used in the media.
-This is what’s being proposed in the UK (see What’s the law on assisted dying in the UK? below).
+This is what was proposed in the UK (see What’s the law on assisted dying in the UK? below).

 You may hear different words or phrases used in conversations about assisted dying.
 Some people disagree about the definitions.
 Below, we share some that are sometimes used.